VERIFY BEFORE RELYING

 Methodology

-This article was built from DBPR's Real Estate Sales Associate Candidate Information Booklet, Pearson VUE's Florida real estate page, Pearson VUE's Florida DBPR fact sheet, and the existing Pass Florida exam-day content cluster.
-Official claims are limited to test-center format, arrival time, identification, course certificate, calculator restrictions, tutorial timing, break rules, exam timing, and Pearson VUE scheduling policy.
+This article was reviewed against the current Department of Business and Professional Regulation (DBPR) Real Estate Sales Associate Candidate Information Booklet, Pearson VUE's Florida Real Estate page, Pearson VUE's Florida DBPR fact sheet, and the existing Pass Florida exam-day content cluster on June 27, 2026.
+The post is scheduled for re-verification by December 27, 2026 on a 6-month regulatory cadence to match the DBPR Candidate Information Booklet and Pearson VUE Florida Real Estate page refresh windows.
+Official claims are limited to physical-test-center format, arrival time, identification, legal-name/account accuracy, course certificate validity, calculator restrictions, tutorial timing, break rules, food/drink room rules, exam timing, and Pearson VUE scheduling policy.

 Sources